Normanbg/3dEngine/README.md

 [https://github.com/Normanbg/3dEngine/releases](https://github.com/Normanbg/3dEngine/releases)

 ### Innovation:
+For this delivery the 3d Engine has the innovation feature of Anisotropic Filtering that is already active.
-For this delivery this 3d Engine is able to load textures in JPG format.
-In assets there is a .jpg texture to test it as innovation part.
+In addition, is able to load textures in JPG format.
+In assets there's a .jpg texture to test it, as innovation part.

 ### License:
 MIT License